MDL definitions

 23 Sub-block

-A point definition specifies the location of the local origin of the component model within the global coordinate system.
-Two unit vector definitions specify the directions of local x- and y-axis of the component model in the global coordinate system.
-ST and MT definitions define object status and modification time.
+• D – These unit vector definitions specify the directions of the local x-axis and y-axis of the component model in the global coordinate system.

-Service Spaces have a dependency association to the host object to which they are linked to.
+Service Spaces have a dependency association to the host object to which they are linked.

-3D Spaces that form a hierarchy in logistics containment have a containment association that binds the 3D Space to its parent 3D Space in the hierarchy.
+3D spaces that form a hierarchy in the logistics containment have a containment association that binds the 3D space to its parent 3D space in the hierarchy.

-An example where the type of the space is Service Space and it references a GDL in COS for the component model:
+An example where the type is Service Space and the component model is built with a reference to a GDL in COS:

 SPACE(12,$+U9V45hLaJv2YdqPR1b5kzW,ST(1,3c,2586,0,0,"aJ3Yz5EAJUwODma2aRSIL0"),MT(1538735715),P(78775.52,-5955.81,57353),D(1,0,0),D(0,1,0))